darasus/ai-blog/content/the-best-coding-practices-for-beginners.md

   have a good reason not to.
 Make sure to stay on top of current programming practices and languages.
 Some languages are trending upwards in popularity, while others are declining.
+intro: When you take your first coding class, you’ll quickly realize just how much thought goes into writing code.
+From naming conventions to formatting standards, there are a ton of rules and best practices that experienced programmers follow to make sure their code is clean and easy to read by others.
+This can feel overwhelming at first.
+It might seem like there are a million things you need to know before you even get started on your first coding project.
+However, trust us – it’s not as scary as it may seem!
+  Following coding best practices will not only help you get through future programming classes more easily but also prepare you for a career in software development.
+In this blog post, we’ll explore some of the most important best practices for beginners who are learning to code.
 ---

 ## Use meaningful variable names